CS161/chickadee/README.md

 This is Chickadee, a teaching operating system built for Harvard’s [CS 161].

-Quickstart: `make run` or `make run-PROGRAM`
+Quickstart: `make run` or `make run-PROGRAM` will run the OS using the [QEMU] emulator.

 Make targets
 ------------

-`make NCPU=N run` will run the OS with `N` virtual CPUs (default is 2).
+`make NCPU=N run` runs the OS with `N` virtual CPUs (default is 2).
 Close the QEMU window, or type `q` inside it, to exit the OS.

-`make run-console` will run the OS in the console window.
+`make run-console` runs the OS in the console window.

-`make SAN=1 run` to run with sanitizers enabled.
+`make SAN=1 run` runs with sanitizers enabled.

-Normally Chickadee’s debug log is written to `log.txt`. `make LOG=stdio run` will redirect the debug log to the standard output, and `make LOG=file:FILENAME run` will redirect it to `FILENAME`.
+Chickadee’s debug log is written to `log.txt` by default. `make LOG=stdio run` redirects the debug log to the standard output, and `make LOG=file:FILENAME run` redirects it to `FILENAME`.

-Run `make D=1 run` to ask QEMU to print verbose information about interrupts and CPU resets to the standard error.
+`make D=1 run` tells QEMU to print verbose information about interrupts and CPU resets to the standard error.
 This setting will also cause QEMU to quit after encountering a [triple fault][] (normally it will reboot).

 `make run-PROGRAM` runs `p-PROGRAM.cc` as the first non-init process.
 The default is `alloc`.

-`make HALT=1 run-PROGRAM` should make QEMU exit once all processes are done.
+`make HALT=10 run-PROGRAM` should make QEMU exit 10 ticks (that is, 0.1 sec) after all processes exit.

 Troubleshooting
 ---------------